jahav/dataisland/docs/How-does-it-work.rst

 However, setting up the components that host these tenants—such as SQL Server, RabbitMQ, or Azure Storage emulators—is more resource-intensive.
 This setup usually requires hundreds of megabytes or even gigabytes of memory and tens of seconds for initialization.

 Given the high cost of component setup, it's impractical to instantiate a new component for each test.
-Instead, DataIsland creates a single instance of each component and reuses it across tests.
+Instead, DataIsland has a pool of instance of each type of component and reuses them across tests.

 Here’s how it works: